avnikolapkar/ML-Projects-/README.md

 # ML and Data Analysis -Projects-
 1. Prediction of Uber Rides
+2. Regression
-2. Random Forest Classifier model to predict the safety of the car
+3. Random Forest Classifier model to predict the safety of the car.
-3. K-Means clustering on Iris.csv dataset.
+4. K-Means clustering on Iris.csv dataset.
 Determined number of clusters using the elbow method.
-4. Data Analysis of Sales Data
+5. Data Analysis of Shopping Malls.
-5. Data Wrangling on Real Estate Market
+6. Data Analysis on Sales.
-6. Data Wrangling
+7. Data Wrangling